Williams Racing: 2020–2022: Team sale to Dorilton Capital and Capito era

 During the 2021 Monaco Grand Prix, Williams celebrated their 750th Grand Prix start.
 To celebrate the occasion, Williams launched a competition where the names of 100 Williams supporters were featured on their car, the Williams FW43B, together with the number of races since they started supporting Williams.
 In June 2021, Roberts left the team.
 Most of his responsibilities were taken over by Capito, with François-Xavier Demaison taking his trackside leadership duties.
 The 2021 Hungarian Grand Prix saw Williams score their first points since the 2019 German Grand Prix with Robert Kubica, and their first double points finish since the 2018 Italian Grand Prix.
-At the 2021 Belgian Grand Prix, Russell qualified in 2nd place and scored Williams' first podium since the 2017 Azerbaijan Grand Prix, as the race was stopped after only two laps under safety car conditions were completed, allowing most drivers to retain their qualifying position.
+At the 2021 Belgian Grand Prix, Russell qualified in 2nd place and scored Williams's first podium since the 2017 Azerbaijan Grand Prix, as the race was stopped after only two laps under safety car conditions were completed, allowing most drivers to retain their qualifying position.
 The team also achieved a second consecutive double points finish, as Latifi finished 9th.

 Russell scored back-to-back points at the 2021 Italian Grand Prix and at the 2021 Russian Grand Prix (9th and 10th respectively; in the latter he qualified 3rd, behind Carlos Sainz Jr. and pole-sitter Lando Norris).
-Williams finished in 8th place in the constructors’ championship with 23 points, 10 points ahead of Alfa Romeo, which finished in 9th place.
+Williams finished in 8th place in the Constructors' Championship with 23 points, 10 points ahead of Alfa Romeo, which finished in 9th place.

 For the 2022 season, Russell left Williams to join the Mercedes works team, whose junior team he had been a part of.
 Ex-Red Bull driver, Alex Albon, was signed to replace Russell.
 Latifi retained his spot in the team.
 Prior to the season, Williams announced a partnership deal with the battery manufacturer Duracell.
-Albon scored the teams first points of the season in the Australian Grand Prix, where he pitted only once on the last lap and finished tenth.
+Albon scored the team's first points of the season in the Australian Grand Prix, where he pitted only once on the last lap and finished tenth.
 Albon also finished ninth in the Miami Grand Prix.
-Latifi achieved his first ever Q3 appearance at the British Grand Prix, though he dropped out the points and finished in twelfth.
+Latifi achieved his first ever Q3 appearance at the British Grand Prix, though he dropped out of the points and finished in twelfth.
 Following a number of penalties for other drivers at the Belgian Grand Prix, Albon qualified ninth and started sixth.
-Albon went on to score Williams' third point position finish by ending the race in tenth.
+Albon went on to score Williams's third point position finish by ending the race in tenth.
 Prior to the third practice session at the Italian Grand Prix, Albon withdrew after feeling ill and suffering from appendicitis.
 Williams announced Nyck de Vries as the replacement.
 In his first ever qualifying session, de Vries qualified thirteenth, but started eighth after penalties. de Vries went on to finish ninth, scoring points on his debut.

+James Vowles era (2023–present)

 Preceding the start of the 2023 race year, Mercedes ex-chief strategist James Vowles was announced to take over as the Team's new Principal, following the resignation of former Team Principal Jost Capito in 2022.

-For the 2023 season, Williams announced a long-term partnership with Gulf Oil.